A conceptual overview of how EAS Update works.

 To illustrate how builds and updates interact, take a look at the following diagram:

 Builds can be thought of as two layers: a native layer that's built into the app's binary, and an update layer, that is swappable with other compatible updates.
 This separation allows us to ship bug fixes to builds as long as the update with the bug fix can run on the native layer inside the build.

 To make sure the update can run on the build, we have to set a variety of properties so that we can be sure our builds can run our updates.
 This starts when we create a build of our project.

-When we're ready to create a build of our Expo project, we can run a command like
+When we're ready to create a build of our Expo project, we can run

 eas build to create a build.
 During the build, the process will include some properties inside the build that are important for updates.
 They are: